10 iconic Australian hikes you can reach from our parks

 This is a 32km tropical trail in Far North Queensland that traverses the rugged and largely uninhabited Hinchinbrook Island.
 Unmarked in parts and rated as difficult by seasoned hikers, this is a challenge known as one of Queensland’s best multi-day walks.

-Tropical rainforest abounds, as does coastal mangrove, secluded bays and creeks to cool off in.
-Thorsborne is a gem that's worth discovering.
+Tropical rainforest abound as does coastal mangrove, secluded bays and creeks to cool off in - a gem that's worth discovering.

 When: April to September avoids the hottest part of the year.
 Permits are also required.